 Lochend Junction: Tracklifting at Lochend Junction.
 The double track Abbeyhill-Lochend Junction section was being disconnected and Lochend Junction to Craigentinny Junction singled.

-Princes Street Gardens: Eastbound 125 passing through Princes Street Gardens in June 1989.
+Princes Street Gardens Cutting: Eastbound 125 passing through Princes Street Gardens in June 1989.
 Note that the southern tunnel at Haymarket was closed at the time.

 London Road Junction [Edinburgh]: London Road Junction.
 With Abbeyhill station behind, the line to Granton (left) and to Lochend Junction (right).
 Just off to the right the line divided again with the left fork being the line for Leith Central and right fork continuing to Lochend Junction.